Shipping, Delivery and On Farm Pickup

 Do you sell to local restaurants?

 Yes.
 Our 5a Department of Agriculture producer grower (P/G) slaughtering permit In conjunction with our department of agriculture certified and inspected butcher shop allows us to raise chickens and slaughter them on-farm then sell them directly to restaurants.
-We also can custom produce sausage and other signature items for select restaurants.

 If you are a chef or restaurant and would like to schedule a tasting and discuss how our products may fit into your menu don’t hesitate to reach out.